cdhogan/DFT-basics/0_Si_bulk/5_DOS/README.md

       As this is a SCF run, we set `calculation = 'scf'` in the input file.
       We have chosen 5 bands as before, with 4 being filled.

-  2. Run the non-self-consistent (nscf) calculation using the provided input 'si.nscf.in' to generate a set of eigenvalues and eigenfunctions on specific k-points of the Brillouin zone.
+  2. Run the non-self-consistent (NSCF) calculation using the provided input 'si.nscf.in' to generate a set of eigenvalues and eigenfunctions on specific k-points of the Brillouin zone.
 There are two important changes to the input file:
       ```
       calculation = 'nscf'
       nbnd        = 10